 Whether you've experienced recovery from mental illness or co-occurring substance, addiction, and mental disorders, becoming a Peer Specialist may be a great option for you.
 You will gain an understanding of the roles of Peer Specialists and Peer Supporters relative to advocacy, addressing stigma and discrimination, interpersonal communication, an overview of mental health and substance use disorders, cultural competence, ethical responsibilities, and legal issues.

-You'll learn to encourage and help others through videos of peers in recovery from mental illness and/or addiction throughout the coursework, become a role model for others, and show them that it is possible to achieve recovery.
+You'll learn to encourage and help others through recovery from mental illness and/or addiction throughout the coursework, become a role model for others, and show them that it is possible to achieve recovery.

 Understand how their own values are formed and how understanding themselves affects the way in which they understand others